ooddle

 How ooddle Applies This

 Inside the Metabolic pillar, ooddle uses time-restricted eating as one of several optional levers.
 We do not push 16:8 on every member because the research does not support universal application.
 Instead, your protocol may include a 12-hour or 14-hour overnight fast as a starting point, with check-ins on energy, sleep, and hunger before tightening further.
+The window is matched to your sleep schedule and training load, not pulled from a generic template.

 Ready to try something different?